gjwgit/openai/README.md

 ## Options

-* `-l`, `--lang`: Specify the language of the source audio to speed up the transcribe/translate process.
+* `-l`, `--lang`: Specify the language of the source audio.
-For example, to transcribe audio in English, use `-l en`.
+This will speed up the transcribe/translate process.
 See [tokenizer.py](https://github.com/openai/whisper/blob/main/whisper/tokenizer.py) for the list of all available languages.

 * `-o`, `--output`: Specify the output file name and format.